Skip to content

 toml

-Then create the assets directory and place the files there.
+Then create the public directory and place the files there.
+For instance, ./public/static/hello.txt will be served as /static/hello.txt.

 │ ├── favicon.ico